-Editor’s Note: During the phased reopening of Walt Disney World, the 2020 Mickey’s Very Merry Christmas Party has been canceled.
-Click here to learn more about what you can expect instead.
+Editor’s Note: During the phased reopening of Walt Disney World, the 2020 Mickey’s Very Merry Christmas Party was canceled.
+No announcement has been made for the 2021 holiday season.

 While we’re talking about the Christmas season, what better way to celebrate than to party with Mickey!
 Head on over to Magic Kingdom on specific days between early November through mid-December for a Christmas party unlike any you’ve ever experienced.
 Crowds dwindle as Magic Kingdom is open on Christmas Party evenings only to special event ticket holders.
 The attractions are still open, so wait times are typically short!
 But most importantly – experience snow on Main Street U.S.A., check out the characters in their holiday best, sing along to your favorite Christmas tunes, catch the parade, and ooh and aah in the glow of fireworks!
 During the Christmas Party, guests can experience Mickey’s Most Merriest Celebration, which is a live stage show in front of Cinderella Castle.
 Buy your special tickets as soon as possible, as this event does tend to sell out.

 2 – Epcot International Food & Wine Festival